asabushaban/Coina/README.md

 Python | Flask | SQLAlchemy

 ## Features
-### View Questions and Answers from everyone you follow on your home page.
+### View Questions and Answers from everyone you follow on your landing page (Coina logo in navigation bar) or from those you follow (people icon navigation bar).

 ![Alt Text](https://github.com/asabushaban/Coina/blob/main/react-app/public/wireframes/Home.png)